edgarv24/CS314-Project/reports/design.md

 ### Component Hierarchy

-Modifications to the component hierarchy are being made to integrate new functionality.
-Components will be made for the Find Distance.
-This will allow the user to input coordinates or locations to shift and update the Leaflet map in the Atlas component.
-These components will lift state up to the Atlas component so that the map is synced with the current request.
-Atlas renders the Find Distance popup components when they are requested and enabled.
+The component hierarchy for the base application depicted below shows the our top level App component with four children components.
+* App renders the major components on the screen.
+* Header renders an icon and a team name in the top banner.
+* Footer renders the current server connection in the bottom footer.
+* Atlas renders a map.
+* About renders information about the team.

 ![base component hierarchy](../images/ComponentHierarchy.png)